Page 7.16 ( 16698)

 --Unable to fly plane while using magnetic compass for headings.

---Failed to recognize that glide slope failure required localizer minimums and timing.
+--Failed to recognize that glide slope failure required localizer

 --Failed to adhere to departure procedures.